arthurdejong/python-stdnum/docs/index.rst

 Most of the number format modules implement the following functions:

+.. function:: validate(number)

+   Validate the number and return a compact, consistent representation of the number or code.
+If the validation fails, :mod:`an exception <.exceptions>` is raised that indicates the type of error.

 .. function:: is_valid(number)

    Return either True or False depending on whether the passed number is